Software engineering

 The SWEBOK references more than one approach for most knowledge areas.
 Contrast this with Toyota.
 Its Toyota Production System (TPS) is an approach that combines all three tools for improving layer 3 [Kim2023].

 Taiichi Ohno, TPS’s founder, says TPS is about reducing waste through just-in-time production and automation with a human touch [Ohno1988].
 However, [Spear1999] shows that the real power of TPS stems from standardizing all work, while responding to problems by improving the standards.
-In other words, Toyota uses the scientific method.
+In other words, Toyota uses the scientific method, with the standards playing the role of scientific theory/hypotheses.

 Is it possible to find one way to do software development that’s optimal in all situations?
 The answer is probably negative.
 [Spear1999] describes one Toyota plant with two divisions, where each division used a different approach.
 These approaches were the result of the divisions encountering different problems during their operation and solving them according to their unique situation.